-During the re-commissioning in November 2014 and January 2015, imaging sensitivities with the new AQUARIUS detector were measured for all filters offered in P95.
+During the re-commissioning, imaging sensitivities with the new AQUARIUS detector were measured for all filters that were offered in P95.
 For the time being, these are based on relatively low statistics (only a few measurements per filter) and correspond to intermediate conditions (clear or thin cirrus, seeing = 0.8...1.6 arcsec, PWV = 1.5...3.0 mm).
 Further measurements during commissioning and science operations will continuously increase the statistics of the calibration database and allow for a statistical analysis of the sensitivity with respect to instrumental and atmospherical conditions.
-The newly determined values of the sensitivity for each filter are given in Table 1 and refer to the median of the observations during re-commissioning of the instrument in 2014 and 2015.
-A graphical compilation is presented in Fig. 6 for the N- and Q-band imaging filters.
+The newly determined values of the sensitivity for each filter are given in Table 1 and refer to the median of the observations during re-commissioning of the instrument.
+A graphical compilation is presented in Fig. 6.
 Some of the best measurements approach theoretical expectations, i.e. they are close to background limited performance (BLIP).